mymth/vanillajs-datepicker/docs/api.md

 The input field will be refreshed with properly formatted date string.

-In the case that all the entered dates are invalid (unparsable, repeated, disabled or out-of-range), whixh is distinguished from empty input field, the method leaves the input field untouched as well as the selection by default.
+In the case that all the entered dates are invalid (unparsable, repeated, disabled or out-of-range), which is distinguished from empty input field, the method leaves the input field untouched as well as the selection by default.
 If `revert: true` option is used in this case, the input field is refreshed with the existing selection.
+The method also doesn't refresh the picker element in this case and when the entered dates are the same as the existing selection.
+If `forceRefresh: true` option is used, the picker element is refreshed in these cases too.

 ```javascript
 datepicker.update( [ options ] )